 Laura Meder, Co-Chair

 Students in all concentrations must attain a minimum grade point average of 2.5 for all major courses taken at Averett University in order to graduate.
-These major courses include all required for the degree, as well as all taken as electives in Biological and Physical Sciences.
+These major courses include all required for the degree, as well as all taken as electives in biology, chemistry, and physics.